Matveibos/rails_answers_and_guides/active_admin.md

 2. How you can add your model to admin page?

           rails generate active_admin:resource YourModelName
-4. How you can show other name (not only column name)?

-          # rewrite model class with to_s

-          class Author < ApplicationRecord
-            has_many :books

-            def to_s
-              "#{first_name} #{last_name}"
-            end
-          end
-6. How to add helper for money?

-          # add number_to_currency helper
-          index do
-						column :price do |product|
-			      	number_to_currency product.price
-						end
-          end

  9. How you can change list to check box in filter?

             filter :author, :as => :checkbox
- 10. How to change references model to normal view?

-	   	 # admin/users.rb
-		 index do
-		      column :role do |p|
-			p.role.user_role  unless p.role_id.nil?
-		      end
-		      actions
-		  end
 11. How you can customize show action?

          https://gist.github.com/juggleross/13021bd41bdc88e346f2c088b364954a
-12. How  you can show correct value of refferences model?

-		# just add for bad customize model(for example Role.md)
-		  def to_s
-		    user_role
-		  end
-13. How you can permmit change params for user?

-		# admin/user.rb
-		permit_params :role_id, :email, :id, :role
-14. How you can show something differrent in activeAdmin?

-		  index do
-		    column :complaints do |monument|
-		      monument.complaints.size
-		    end
-		  end
 15. Create link with filter by click inside ActiveAdmin?

 		    column "Число жалоб", :complaints do |cemetary|